wolkykim/qlibc/README.md

 C/C++ libraries.
 The goal of the qLibc project is to provide a **simple and powerful general purpose C/C++ library** that includes all kinds of containers and general library routines.
 It provides a ready-made set of common container APIs with a consistent API look.

-**Side note**: This fork repo is just hobby-ish contribution.
-I'm not really sure if my fork is acceptable by the Project Lead.

 ## qLibc Copyright

 qLibc is published under 2-clause BSD license known as Simplified BSD License.